netwerk-digitaal-erfgoed/requirements-infrastructure/README.md

 For foundational services such as those delivered by NDE, on which large groups of users depend, this problem is even more prominent.

-Infrastructure plays and important role in delivering reliable software.
+Infrastructure plays an important role in delivering reliable software.
 This document describes requirements for a fault tolerant, performant and reliable infrastructure.
 The requirements are based on modern DevOps best practices, including [Twelve-Factor](https://12factor.net).
 The [current NDE infrastructure](https://github.com/netwerk-digitaal-erfgoed/infrastructure) is based on these requirements.